sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 At 6th level, you gain a combat maneuver from the Ace Starfighter tradition.

-Additionally, your starfighterís armor class increases by 1 point.
+Additionally, your starfighter√≠s armor class increases by 1 point.

 Flying Ace